mgoellnitz/dinistiq/README.md

 be modified by a properties file.
 In this case the contents of the properties file's key / value pairs will be used as content for the whole map.

-Lists of string can be created by
+Lists of strings can be created by

 ```
 listTest=java.util.List(first,second)